 Americans of all ages have embraced the use of smartphones and the easy access to social media they provide.
 Many Americans now rely on social media sites like Facebook and Twitter for the majority of their news.
 According to the latest Pew Research Center update, 76 percent of Americans who use Facebook reported that they visit the site on a daily basis.
+One of the reasons for this could be because it has become a popular place for eCommerce to thrive, and people use it as a site to buy and sell items (for more information visit https://www.salesforce.com/products/commerce-cloud/resources/what-is-ecommerce/).
 Sharing your life with family, friends, and sometimes the entire world may seem like a good way to vent when you have been wronged by someone.
 However, there are several reasons to avoid posting about it on social media sites and let your lawyer do the talking instead.

 The highest use of social media information is being used against those claiming physical disability in order to levy a personal injury lawsuit.
 Many claims will include activities the plaintiff cannot do, such as sports or carrying out work duties.
 However, many of these litigants will then post images of themselves participating in those, or similar activities, and this puts their cases at risk.
 This is due to the fact that there is no confidentiality on social media.
 Any statement made or image posted on social media can be used against you in court.